Emergency Dentist — Mansfield, TX

 - Be sure to wear a mouthguard whenever you play sports to avoid oral injuries.

 Handling a sudden dental injury can be anxiety-inducing.
 Who should you call?
 Can your tooth be saved?
 How can you relieve your pain until your appointment?
-While we can’t answer all your questions here, we certainly can answer the most common ones to help you get the treatment you need when you need it most.
+While we can’t answer all your questions here, we certainly can answer the most common ones to help you get treatment when you need it most.

 When it comes to the care of your teeth and gums, visiting our emergency dentist in Mansfield is typically the best option.
 After all, Dr. Rudd and Dr. Howze are experts in keeping your oral health and smile in pristine condition.
 However, if your dental injury results in any of the below conditions, then your first stop should be the emergency room: